SB103 Alabama 2011 Session

 - Abuse of protected persons, felony penalty increased to Class A felony if protected person being abused is an honorably discharged or retired veteran, Sec.
 38-9-7 am'd.

-This bill would increase the felony penalty to a Class A felony if the protected person being abused is an honorably discharged or retired veteran of any branch of the United States Armed Forces.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 25, 2026.
+May contain errors — refer to the official bill text for accuracy.- Amends Section 38-9-7 to increase felony penalties to Class A if the protected person being abused is an honorably discharged or retired veteran of the United States Armed Forces.

 - Subjects